Our Early Childhood Studies (BA Hons) course scored 94% for overall student satisfaction in the National Student Survey

 Explore practices and theories through lectures, workshops, presentations, projects, electronic discussions and assignments.
 There’s also a strong emphasis on the development of ICT, communication and presentation skills.
-Assessment is 100% coursework-based on professional development.
-Focused on 'real-world' industry practice, each year you'll do a work placement in an early years setting.
+Assessment is 100% coursework-based on professional development and focused on 'real-world' industry practice.